apache/airflow/docs/helm-chart/manage-dags-files.rst

     under the License.

-Manage DAGs files
+Manage Dags files
 =================

 When you create new or modify existing DAG files, it is necessary to deploy them into the environment.
 This section will describe some basic techniques you can use.

-Bake DAGs in Docker image
+Bake Dags in Docker image
 -------------------------

 With this approach, you include your dag files and related code in the airflow image.